toptal/granite/docs/index.md

   ...

   after_commit do
-    # any logic that rely on action results to be in the database
+    # any logic that relies on action results being in the database,
-    # like schedule jobs
+    # such as scheduling jobs
     puts 'after_commit triggered'
   end